mtalent/SweetP/README.md

 # Example of MVVM with Repository Pattern Using Compose for UI and Navigation accessing multiple API's

-I have used two seperate free API's to show the capabilities of MVVM using Compose Navigation.
+I have used three seperate free API's to show the capabilities of MVVM using Compose Navigation.

 All code and configuration created completely by Mark Talent - mtalent@live.com